mcguinlu/ESH2019/index.md

 ### Relevant Experience

 * Jan 2019 -Present: NIHR Doctoral Research Fellow / Reserach Associate in Evidence Synthesis
+  * Underaking a PhD using evidence synthesis methodology to explore the link between blood lipid level concentrations and dementia risk.
+  *

-* Sept 2016 - Dec 2018: NIHR Evidence Synthesis & Systematic Review Methodology Reserach Fellow, University of Bristol
+* Sept 2016 - Dec 2018: NIHR Evidence Synthesis & Systematic Review Methodology Research Fellow, University of Bristol
+  * Worked primarily on the Risk of Bias In Non-randomised Studies - of Interventions (ROBINS-I) risk of bias assessment tool.

 ### Relevant Projects
 * *hetprior*: a Shiny web application that allows evidence synthesists to search a database of prior distributions to inform the heterogeneity parameter of their Bayesian meta-analytical models.
 Available [here](https://mcguinlu.shinyapps.io/shiny/).

 ### Education